 Injury: Trauma or injury to the spine can trigger scoliosis in some cases.
 Accidents or sports injuries that affect the spinal column can disrupt its alignment and lead to curvature over time.
 Physiotherapy techniques such as manual therapy and exercise programs can help rehabilitate injured spines and prevent further progression of scoliosis.

 Lifestyle Factors: Certain lifestyle factors such as obesity or sedentary habits can also contribute to the development of scoliosis.
-Excess weight puts added strain on the spine, while lack of physical activity weakens supporting muscles.
+Since does inactivity make scoliosis worse by weakening postural muscles and reducing spinal stability, staying active is key to preventing further strain.
+Excess weight also puts added pressure on the spine, while lack of movement can slow recovery and intensify discomfort.
 Physiotherapists and chiropractors can work with patients to address these lifestyle factors through personalized treatment plans focused on improving overall health and mobility.